nine7nine/Wine-Linux-stuff/README.md

 /home/username/winebox/node3

 /home/username/winebox/node4

+(Alternatively, wine-node-create could be used create a single nodes individually from the master-node)

 (to make easy use of the nodes, I've included example wineloader wrappers; node*/master-node scripts.
 The PATHs will also need to be adjusted, but you would use these instead of executing 'wine foo'.
 NOTE: My examples, have the wine-rt/staging variables enabled... you can just comment them out, if they aren't desired).